JonathanFL/wsn_assignment_2/README.md

 https://www.willow.co.uk/TelosB_Datasheet.pdf

-It states that the current it draws from being in active mode (not sleeping) is 1.8 mA.
+It states that the current it draws from being in active mode (not sleeping) is 21 µA.
 Then the total energy consumption must be:

-computing time __*__ 1.8 mA.
+computing time __*__ 21 µA

 ## Results